vuw-research-computing/raapoi-docs/docs/vscode_on_raapoi.md

 C:\Users\ali\. ssh raapoi_login
 ```

 Once logged in, allocate resources for the VSCode session using the same terminal.
+You 'll see the USERNAME@raapoi-login changing to USERNAME@amd01n01.
 ```bash
 RAAPOI_USERNAME@raapoi-login:~$ srun -t0-05:00:00 -wamd01n01 --cpus-per-task=2 --mem=4G --pty bash
 srun: job 3435343 queued and waiting for resources
 srun: job 3435343 has been allocated resources RAAPOI_USERNAME@amd01n01:~$
 ```

 **Step 7**.
 Connect VSCode session.